calavera/mcclimate/README.md

 ### Caching results

 `bin/complexity` caches its results inside temporal files.
-Those files store json data with the score for every method found.
+Those files store serialized data with the score for every method found.
 The cache is stored in the global temporal directory defined by your operating system, but it can be overrided setting the environment variable `MCCLIMATE_CACHE`.

 ## Benchmarks